Shopify/cli/docs/docs/kit/modules/session.md

 ### `ensureAuthenticated`

 This is a generic method that allows you to obtain tokens for multiple apps at once.
-Authenticate the user and return a tokens for all the given APIs.
+Authenticate the user and return a session with tokens for all the given APIs.

 ```ts
 import {session} from '@shopify/cli-kit'